Olga Boznańska, "Portrait de jeune dame", 1903, oil on cardboard, Musée d'Orsay

 (1902), Polish Library in Paris

-One of the most highly regarded portraits in Boznanska's oeuvre.
-The painting depicts Janina Zakrzewska, née Dygat, and was purchased by the French state during the Salon Société Nationale des Beaux-Arts in 1904.
+One of the most esteemed portraits in Boznańska’s oeuvre.
+The sitter is Janina Zakrzewska, née Dygat.
+The painting was acquired by the French state during the 1904 Salon of the Société Nationale des Beaux-Arts.

 United States